arturomorarioja-ek/WD_UX_E25/Lesson08/README.md

 - [JavaScript modules](https://github.com/arturomorarioja/js_modules)
 - [JavaScript lazy loading with `import()`](https://github.com/arturomorarioja/js_import)

+Next week I will give you the solutions to the TMDB API consumption assignment.
+If you finish it by then, you will be able to compare your solution to mine.

 **Information Architecture**

 Create a sitemap for a popular website of your choice (not one with too many information levels, though).
 Use the sitemap format that you think more appropriate: